gael-fernandez/task-manager/README.md

 # Task Manager API

-Backend construido con FastAPI, SQLAlchemy y SQLite para administrar usuarios y tareas, incluyendo autenticación con JWT y rutas protegidas.
+Backend built with FastAPI, SQLAlchemy, and SQLite to manage users and tasks, including JWT authentication and protected routes.

 ---

-## 📌 Descripción
+## 📌 Description

-Esta API permite a los usuarios registrarse, iniciar sesión y gestionar sus propias tareas.
+This API allows users to register, log in, and manage their own tasks.

-Cada usuario puede crear, consultar, actualizar y eliminar tareas, las cuales están asociadas exclusivamente a su cuenta.
+Each user can create, read, update, and delete tasks that are exclusively associated with their account.
-La autenticación se realiza mediante JSON Web Tokens (JWT), lo que permite proteger las rutas y asegurar que cada usuario solo acceda a sus propios recursos.
+Authentication is handled using JSON Web Tokens (JWT), ensuring that routes are protected and users can only access their own resources.

 ---

-## 🛠️ Tecnologías utilizadas
+## 🛠️ Technologies

 * FastAPI
 * SQLAlchemy